Amik24/ece-webtech-2023-fall-gr01-03/README.md

 ### Bonus Tasks

 * ***Admin dashboard***
-  * Comments: *Complete admin dashboard, the admin can access all the contact comments from all the people, he can also remove every post under any film when connected with it's admin account*
+  * Comments: *Complete admin dashboard, the admin can access all the contact comments from all the people where an authenticated user can only see his comments done in the contact form.
+He can also remove every post under any film when connected with it's admin account, in his reviews page in his profile.*
 * ***Watchlist for users***
-  * Comments: *We implementde a watchlist for all user to make sure to remember the film they want to see or rate that is only accessible by them and can be modified as wished*
+  * Comments: *We implementde a watchlist for all user to make sure to remember the film they want to see or rate that is only accessible by them and can be modified as wished.
+It means that there is another db that uses the id of films and email of users.
+If a user likes a movie after searching for it or clicking it from the home page, he can clicks on a button that will add to his watchlist (controlled by RLS to not put twice the same film for a unique user.).
+This my watchlist button in the header only display when a user is connected.*

 ## Miscellaneous

 ### Course Feedback

 *About this class, we loved the teamworking environnement, the way that the labs were evaluated every week.
 It allowed us to be guided more easily by asking us rigor, granting us a regular and linear progression.
-However one negative point would be that the vercel deployment wasn't explained enough wich made it hard to really understand what were the problem when there was some.
-It was also really interresting to learn and discorver lots of languages and modules that we could use for web developpement*
+However one negative point would be that the vercel deployment wasn't explained enough wich made it hard to really understand what were the problems when there was some.
+It was also really interresting to learn and discorver lots of languages and modules that we could use for web developpement.*

 ### Project Reuse